Physics-50/Module-2/docs/week2.md

 ---------------

-*Possible digression here about how we aren't doing a hypothesis-testing experiment per se in this module, but really there is an implicit hypothesis in this little analysis, that we understand the equation of motion and inertial drag is negligible for some of the spheres we are using -- if that hypothesis is not supported by our data, we go back to the drawing board on the whole notion of what we are doing in this Module and how we propose to measure the viscosity of the liquid!*
+*Possible digression here about how we aren't doing a hypothesis-testing experiment per se in this module, but really there is an implicit hypothesis in this little analysis, that we understand the equation of motion and inertial drag is negligible for some of the spheres we are using -- if that hypothesis is not supported by our data, we go back to the drawing board on the whole notion of what we are doing in this module and how we propose to measure the viscosity of the liquid!*

 ## Week 2 To-Do Summary